CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/PrinterSettings/_index.md

 ## Print Settings

 Now move to the print settings menu.
-There you will see lots of options, which I will briefly review here .
+There you will see lots of options, which I will briefly review here.

 ![image](/images/170.png)